Olive Bread with herbs

-Before baking your loaf, carve a deep cross into the dough with a sharp bread knife and sprinkle with flour.
-Prepare the the spot where you will put down the hot dutch oven and make room for the hot lid next to it.
+Before baking your loaf, slash a deep cross into the dough with a sharp bread knife and sprinkle with flour.
+Prepare the spot where you will place the hot dutch oven and make room for the hot lid next to it.
 Take the pot out of the oven using gloves.
 Set it down in a safe place, take off the lid and leave one glove on the lid (otherwise I tend to forget how hot it is and grab the lid with bare hands).
 Holding the parchment paper taut with both hands, transfer the loaf as it is into the center of the dutch oven carefully.
 Use GLOVES to cover it and put it back in the oven.

 Bake covered for 20′ and for a further 10 minutes without the lid.
 If you are making a larger loaf, adjust the baking time by 5′.
 The maximum baking time, if you use all the dough, is 30 ‘ covered and 20 ‘ without the lid.